Ichi1234567/about-functional/PITCHME.md

 * Function Language
   * a programming language
-  * fit some requests: no side effects, lazy...
+  * fit some requirements: no side effects, lazy...
 * Functional Programming
   * a style of building the structure
+  * function first

 ---
 @title[Introduction - 2]